pocket-id/website/docs/helping-out/contributing.md

 The frontend is built with [SvelteKit](https://kit.svelte.dev) and written in TypeScript.
 To set it up, follow these steps:

-1. Open the `frontend` folder
+1. Open the `pocket-id` project folder
-2. Copy the `.env.development-example` file to `.env` and edit the variables as needed
+2. Copy the `frontend/.env.development-example` file to `frontend/.env` and edit the variables as needed
-3. Install the dependencies with `npm install`
+3. Install the dependencies with `pnpm install`
-4. Start the frontend with `npm run dev`
+4. Start the frontend with `pnpm dev`

 You're all set!
 The application is now listening on `localhost:3000`.
 The backend gets proxied trough the frontend in development mode.